What is the Sunshine Act?

 Specifically, regulators then look for malfeasance in the following areas: gifts, direct payments, food/meals, grants, entertainment, investment interests, education, honoraria services, travel, charity contributions, consulting fees, royalties, services outside consulting, and research.

 The basic parameters of the law were introduced via a bipartisan effort by Senators Chuck Grassley (R) and Herbert Kohl (D), in 2007.
-The proposal subsequently failed to become a law on its own but the idea persisted and was part of the broader Affordable Care Act when it debuted in 2010.
+The proposal subsequently failed to become law on its own but the idea persisted and was part of the broader Affordable Care Act (ACA) when it debuted in 2010.

 The short answer is: no one knows.
-President Trump has never commented publicly on the issue.
-Proponents of the Sunshine Act fear that the push to broadly overturn Obamacare will sweep up and discard the substantial progress made by Open Payments and its concomitant breath of transparency.
+Former President Trump has never commented publicly on the issue.
+Proponents of the Sunshine Act fear that the push to broadly overturn the ACA will sweep up and discard the substantial progress made by Open Payments and its concomitant breath of transparency.
 Those same folks also hope that the relatively bipartisan genesis and aim of the law (to protect Americans from collusion in Big Medicine) will help keep it above the political fray, and on the books.

 The fines laid out in the law are extremely succinct; they read:

 Knowingly failing to submit payment information will result in a civil money penalty of not less than $10,000, but not more than $100,000, for each payment.
 The penalty will not exceed $1,000,000.
 Combined, penalties may not exceed $1,150,000.

 What is less clear is the law’s current level of enforcement.
 Reports in the field vary from blind eyes turned, to slaps on the wrist, to smaller fines of around $2500 per infraction.